auth0/docs/articles/rules/references/samples.md

 useCase: extensibility-rules
 ---

-# Example Rules
+# Sample Rules

-In this article you'll find a collection of example Rules.
+In this article you'll find a collection of sample Rules.
 For more examples, see our Github repo at [auth0/rules](https://github.com/auth0/rules).

 ## Hello World